Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 “Heh.
 Well, we’re already checked in,” rumbled Walsh, “I wanna drop my bags and go get a workout in.”

 Coombes rolled his eyes but acquiesced, and Tiny wandered away at a rolling stroll with his bag over his shoulder.
 Coombes shouldered his own bag and followed him.
-Their new address wasn’t hard to find---it was the last and smallest at the end of the row---and Hoeff’s ‘good room’ turned out to be pretty much indistinguishable from the others except that it was closest to the kitchen and farthest from the latrine.
+Their new address wasn’t hard to find - it was the last and smallest at the end of the row - and Hoeff’s ‘good room’ turned out to be pretty much indistinguishable from the others except that it was closest to the kitchen and farthest from the latrine.

 He waited for Walsh to drop his bags and change into his PT gear, then took Hoeff aside as soon as they could talk without being overheard.
 “Hey, Chief Petty Officer.
 You mind if I call you Hoeff?”